Lawrence College

 Throughout a distinguished military and administrative career spanning four decades, Lawrence served in the First Anglo-Afghan War, the Gwalior Campaign, the First Anglo-Sikh War, and the Second Anglo-Sikh War.
 His campaigns and administrative achievements earned him the respect of both British officials and Indian leaders alike.

-"If I have done anything good in this world it is owing to the men with whom I have been associated." — Sir Henry Lawrence
+"If I have done anything good in this world it is owing to the men with whom I have been associated." — Maj Gen Sir Henry Montgomery Lawrence

 His Vision for Education